Freelance principal dancer, coach and guest teacher

 Filip Barankiewicz was born in Warsaw, Poland.
-In 1986, he began his ballet training at the National Ballet School in his home city.
-During that time he performed in various ballets in Warsaw and Lódz.
-Emil Wesolowski created a role on him in The Way.
-In 1991 he won the Waslaw Nijinski Medal.
-In 1995, he graduated and won the first prize at the National Ballet Competition in Poland.
-He continued his studies with Marika Besabrasova at the Académie de Dance Classique in Monte Carlo where he received a scholarship sponsored by the Nurejev Foundation.
-There he received his diploma in 1996.
+In 1986, he began his ballet training at the National Ballet School in his home city and subsequently performed in various ballets in Warsaw and Lódz.
+During that time, Emil Wesolowski created a role for him in The Way.
+In 1991 he won the Vaslav Nijinsky Medal.
+In 1995 he graduated and won the first prize at the National Ballet Competition in Poland.
+In the same year he was a finalist at the “Grand Prix d’Eurovision for young dancers” in Lausanne.
+He continued his studies with Marika Besobrasova at the Académie de Danse Classique in Monte Carlo, where he received a scholarship sponsored by the Nureyev Foundation and graduated in 1996.

-He joined the Stuttgart Ballet in that same year and was promoted to Demi-Soloist in September 2000, to Soloist in September 2001 and to Principal Dancer in September 2002.
+Filip Barankiewicz joined the Stuttgart Ballet in the same year.
+He was promoted to Demi-Soloist in September 2000, to Soloist in September 2001.
+His promotion to Principal Dancer followed in September 2002.

 Filip Barankiewicz has joined the Stuttgart Ballet on all world tours.
 Since 2003 he has danced as a permanent guest with the Czech National Ballet in Prague, where he has portrayed Siegfried in Swan Lake, as well as Petrucchio in The Taming of the Shrew, the title role in Onegin (both John Cranko) and Theme and Variations, which he has performed opposite Tereza Podařilová, Barbora Kohoutková, Ivanna Illyenko, Alina Nanu, Sue Jin Kang, Maria Eichwald and Alicia Amatriain.